Planck 2013 results. I. Overview of products and scientific results: Introduction

-In summary, the \planck\ data are in remarkable accord with a flat $\Lambda$CDM model; however, there are tantalizing hints of tensions both internal to the \planck\ data and with other data sets.
-While such tensions are model-dependent, none of the extensions of the $\Lambda$CDM cosmology we explored resolve them.
-It is to be hoped that more data and further analysis will shed light on these areas of tension.
-Along these lines, we expect significant improvement in data quality and the level of systematic error control, plus the addition of polarization data, from \planck\ in the near future.
+The \planck\ data are in remarkable accord with a flat $\Lambda$CDM model; however, there are tantalizing hints of tensions both internal to the \planck\ data and with other data sets.
+From the CMB, \Planck\ determines a lower value of the Hubble constant than some more local measures, and a higher value for the amplitude of matter fluctuations ($\sigma_8$) than that derived from Sunyaev-Zeldovich data.
+While such tensions are model-dependent, none of the extensions of the six-parameter $\Lambda$CDM cosmology that we explored resolves them.
+More data and further analysis may shed light on such tensions.
+Along these lines, we expect significant improvement in data quality and the level of systematic error control, plus the addition of polarization data, from \planck\ in 2014.

-A more extensive summary of science results is given in Sect.~\ref{sec:CMBcosmology}.
+A more extensive summary of cosmology results is given in Sect.~\ref{sec:CMBcosmology}.

-\result{Foregrounds}The astrophysical foregrounds measured by \Planck\ hold a huge interest in their own right.
-The first foreground to be removed from the \Planck\ frequency maps is compact and point-like sources, consisting mainly of extragalactic infrared and radio sources, and we release a catalogue of these sources.
-In addition, we provide an all-sky catalogue of sources detected via the Sunyaev-Zeldovich (SZ) effect, which will become the reference for studies of SZ-detected galaxy clusters.
+\result{Foregrounds}The astrophysical foregrounds measured by \Planck\ to be separated from the CMB are interesting in their own right.
+Compact and point-like sources consist mainly of extragalactic infrared and radio sources, and are released in the \Planck\ Catalogue of Compact Sources (PCCS; \citealt{planck2013-p05}).
+An all-sky catalogue of sources detected via the Sunyaev-Zeldovich (SZ) effect, which will become a reference for studies of SZ-detected galaxy clusters, is given in \cite{planck2013-p05a}.

-Seven types of unresolved foregrounds must be removed or controlled for CMB analysis: dust thermal emission; dust anomalous emission (likely due to spinning tiny grains); CO rotational emission lines (significant in at least three HFI bands); free-free emission; synchrotron emission; the cosmic infrared background (CIB); and SZ secondary CMB distortion.
-For cosmological purposes we achieve robust separation of the CMB from foregrounds using only \Planck\ data with multiple independent methods.
-We release maps of: thermal dust + residual fluctuations of the cosmic infrared background; integrated emission of carbon monoxide; and synchrotron + free-free + spinning dust emission.
-They will provide a rich source for studies of the interstellar medium.
+Seven types of unresolved foregrounds must be removed or controlled for CMB analysis: thermal dust emission; anomalous microwave emission (likely due to tiny spinning dust grains); CO rotational emission lines (significant in at least three HFI bands); free-free emission; synchrotron emission; the clustered cosmic infrared background (CIB); and SZ secondary CMB distortions.
+For cosmological purposes, we achieve robust separation of the CMB from foregrounds using only \Planck\ data with multiple independent methods.
+We release maps of: thermal dust + fluctuations of the cosmic infrared background; integrated emission of carbon monoxide; and synchrotron + free-free + spinning dust emission.
+These maps provide a rich source for studies of the interstellar medium.
 Other maps are released that use ancillary data in addition to the \Planck\ data to achieve more physically meaningful analysis.